vtex-apps/io-documentation/docs/en/Recipes/store-management/setting-up-google-tag-manager.md

 - Purchase.

 <div class="alert alert-info">
-In order to set the tracking of these events in Google Analytics, learn how to<a href="https://github.com/vtex-apps/io-documentation/blob/master/docs/en/Recipes/store-management/setting-up-google-analytics.md">set up Google Analytics</a> in your VTEX IO store.
+In order to set the tracking of these events in Google Analytics, learn how to<a href="https://vtex.io/docs/recipes/store-management/setting-up-google-analytics-search-tracking/">set up Google Analytics search tracking</a> in your VTEX IO store.
 </div>

 In order to set up Google Tag Manager in your store, you first must set up all necessary **variables**, **triggers** and **tags**.